Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

-which is analogous to what one sees in standard diffusion arising from the diffusion equation, $\partial_\tau n = D\,\partial_x^2 n$.
-Indeed, in that case, subject to the initial condition $n(x,\tau = 0) = \delta(x)$, the scaling function $F(u)$ is simply a Gaussian \cite{Crank_1975}.
-One way to think of this self-similar behavior is that it defines the line along which the density (or spin correlator) at fixed position $x$ flows as a function of time, as one may also see from the color gradient in Fig.~\ref{fig:self_similar}(a).
-To test whether the distributions follow a similar pattern in our case, we replot them on a log double-log plot in Figs. \ref{fig:self_similar}(c) and \ref{fig:self_similar}(d).
-This reveals distinct linear behaviors at short and long scales.
+with a \emph{Gaussian} scaling function $F_h(u) = F_s(u) = \exp(-u^2/4)$ \cite{Crank_1975}.
+We check this behavior in Figs.~\ref{fig:self_similar}(a) and \ref{fig:self_similar}(b) and indeed find robust self-similar scaling.
+Notably however, the scaling behavior \emph{strongly} deviates from Gaussianity, especially for weak spin exchange.
+To make this more apparent, we replot the data on a log double-log plot in Figs.~\ref{fig:self_similar}(c) and \ref{fig:self_similar}(d).
+This reveals distinct linear behaviors at short and long scales, with slope $\lambda_1$ and $\lambda_2$ respectively.
 It follows that the scaling functions take on the limiting short- and long-range behaviors

-where $i = h, s$ indexes whether it is for the hole or spin degree of freedom.
-These generalized exponential functions, hereby, come with emergent exponents $\lambda_1^i,\lambda_2^i$ on short and long scales, which we plot over a wide range of spin anisotropies in Figs. \ref{fig:self_similar}(e) and \ref{fig:self_similar}(f).
-For large enough $\alpha$, these exponents are similar to one another and close to the regular Gaussian diffusive behavior of $\lambda = 2$.
-For lower $\alpha$, however, they both start to deviate substantially from Gaussianity and each other.
+{where $u = x / [D_i(\tau - \tau^*_i)]^{1/2}$ is the rescaled coordinate}, and $i = h, s$ indexes whether it is for the hole or spin degree of freedom.
+These generalized exponential functions, hereby, come with emergent exponents $\lambda_1^i,\lambda_2^i$ on short and long scales, which we plot over a wide range of spin anisotropies in Figs.~\ref{fig:self_similar}(e) and \ref{fig:self_similar}(f).
+For large enough $\alpha$, these exponents are similar to one another and for the spin degree of freedom it falls onto the expected Gaussian behavior $\lambda = 2$.
+For the dopant, however, even in this limit of fast spin exchange, the scaling function still deviates from Gaussianity with $\lambda^h_1 = \lambda^h_2 \simeq 1.8$.
+More dramatically, at lower $\alpha$ they both start to deviate substantially from Gaussianity and each other.
 Interestingly, the charge and spin degree of freedom show opposite tendencies here.
 Whereas the hole distribution develops a cusp on short scales, with $\lambda_1^h<\lambda_2^h$, the spin distribution is soft at short scales and sharper at longer scales, $\lambda_1^s>\lambda_2^s$.
 Once again, this emphasizes the qualitative agreement between the spin and charge degrees of freedom, albeit with dichotomous quantitative behavior.